Andy Warhol: Death

-Warhol was initially diagnosed with a gallstone in 1973, but he adamantly rejected surgery because he feared hospitals.
-When he was insistent about avoiding surgery, his internist Denton Cox attempted to obtain an experimental medication from Japan.
+Warhol was initially diagnosed with a gallstone in 1973, but adamantly rejected surgery because he feared hospitals.
+When he was insistent about avoiding surgery, his physician Denton Cox attempted to obtain an experimental medication from Japan.
 The artist also sought guidance from a chiropractor and nutritionist, who suggested that he wear a small crystal.
 Dehydrated and unable to eat, Warhol was in excruciating pain by February 1987.

 Warhol was admitted to New York Hospital in Manhattan on February 20, and he underwent gallbladder surgery on February 21.
 His surgeon Bjorn Thorbjarnarson found his gallbladder "on the verge of perforating" and in danger of "spilling the infection into (Warhol's) belly."
 Warhol was awake and able to walk about, make phone calls, and watch television when both of his doctors visited him after the four-hour operation.
 His private nurse, Min Cho, saw his growing pallor at 4:30 the following morning, but she did not call the hospital's cardiac-arrest team until 5:45 am, when he was "unresponsive" and turning blue.
 He was pronounced dead at 6:31 a.m. from sudden cardiac arrhythmia.